schubergphilis/chef-exchange/README.md

 ## Abstract

-Bash script to migrate or backup Chef Server by using live data exported to local file-system.
-It will download and upload Chef Server data (including environment, nodes, roles, cookbooks, data bags) and able to upload it to another server by point it toward a different knife.rb file.
+Bash script to migrate or backup a Chef Server by using it's live data exported to local file-system.
+It can download from Chef Server -- including environment, nodes, roles, cookbooks and data-bags -- and then upload towards another server for instance.

 #### The Dangers of Knife

-Altoguether with this project you may find a "knife" tool without any plugins or checks for git-repos and such.
-During export and import you don't want to have any checks along the way, since it's a backup origin_dir migration tool.
+All together with this project you may find a `knife` tool without any plugins or checks for Git repositories and such.
+During export and import you don't want to have any checks along the way, since it's a backup or migration tool.

 ## Chef Data

-The following entities will be confidered during download and upload, they directly related to knife sub-commands and therefor implement specific ways to import and upload those entities.
-Whenever possible JSON format will be used, although for cookbook and data-bags they will be considered as directories.
+The following entities will be configured during download and upload, they directly related to knife sub-commands and therefor implement specific ways to import (or upload) those entities.
+Whenever possible `JSON` format will be employed, although for cookbook and data-bags they will be considered as directories.
 Also the same sequence documented here will be applied by this script.

-Data will be stored and looked for under `--basedir` informed directory, they also follow the same entities name (with lowered capitals) to create underneath directories.
-Every data re-write will also produce a warning tool standard error output.
+Data will be stored and looked for under `--basedir` informed directory, they also follow the same entities name (with lowered capitals) to create underneath data structure.
+Every piece of data rewritten will also produce a warning to standard error output.

-* Environment: <`--basedir`>/entironment;
+* Environment: <`--basedir`>/environment;
 * Role: <`--basedir`>/role;
 * Nodes: <`--basedir`>/node;
 * Cookbook: <`--basedir`>/cookbook;